DarkEye123/continuity-fe-homework/README.md

 DB server is customized to match requirements from the homework description.
 Whole implementation is using BE-driven pagination, sorting and filtration.
+Simple translations to SK are included too :)

 ## Possible improvements, opinions with experience sharing